roidrage/couchdb-jaoo/03_btree/03_btree.md

 * Are only updated on read
 * Are always read from disk
-* Are rebuilt when design documents are updated
+* Are invalidated when design documents are updated
 * Can fetch ranges too